manuelmeurer/services/README.md

 * Let your services inherit from `Services::Base`
 * Let your query objects inherit from `Services::Query`
 * Put your services in `app/services/`
+* Decide if you want to use a `Services` namespace or not.
+Namespacing your service allows you to use a name for them that some other class or module in your app has (e.g. you can have a `Services::Maintenance` service, yet also a `Maintenance` module in `lib`).
+Not using a namespace saves you from writing `Services::` everytime you want to reference a service in your app.
+Both approaches are fine, pick one and stick to it.
-* Namespace your services with the model they operate on and give them "verb names", e.g. `app/services/users/delete.rb` defines `Services::Users::Delete`.
+* Give your services "verby" names, e.g. `app/services/users/delete.rb` defines `Users::Delete` (or `Services::Users::Delete`, see above).
 If a service operates on multiple models or no models at all, don't namespace them (`Services::DoStuff`) or namespace them by logical groups unrelated to models (`Services::Maintenance::CleanOldStuff`, `Services::Maintenance::SendDailySummary`, etc.)
 * Some services call other services.
 Try to not combine multiple calls to other services and business logic in one service.
 Instead, some services should contain only business logic and other services only a bunch of service calls but no (or little) business logic.
 This keeps your services nice and modular.

 ### Configuration